jackrabbithanna/gnollama/README.md

 ## TODO

-Render responses in GtkWebKit to support LaTeX, code highlighting, and other formatting.
+Manage multiple hosts in configuration

+Manage models for each host

-UI Multi-lingual translations
+More UI Multi-lingual translations

 ## License